-Last year, I was part of a workgroup slated to leave our current employer and join a university in a different state.
-While relocation was not required, I offered to do it if a university job could be secured for my husband, and it subsequently was.
+Before I became an independent consultant, I was part of a workgroup slated to leave our current employer and join a university.
+I asked if a position with the university could be secured for my husband, and it subsequently was.
 Roughly half of my workgroup had transitioned into their university positions and I was in the process of joining the university as well.

 I chose to hire a lawyer and pursue a claim for discrimination and retaliation.

-While that process played out, I looked for insight on how other people navigated situations like this.
+I looked for insight on how other people navigated situations like this.
 What I learned angered me.
 Employees rarely contact their HR department or the EEOC to report workplace transgressions.
-Some of those who do make a report are ultimately punished (transferred to a different department or a promotion within their company is halted).
+Some of those who do make a report are ultimately punished (transferred to a different department or a promotion within their company is halted, i.e.).
 A very small subset of employees who make a report, or pursue legal action, walk away with a resolution that brings them a sense of justice.
 The workplace is not built to protect employees, but consider the intersectionality of being a Black woman trying to seek justice within institutions encased in racism and sexism.

-I developed a need to elevate the stories of other Black women who have worked in Predominantly White Institutions (PWIs).
+There is a need to elevate the stories of other Black women who have worked in Predominantly White Institutions (PWIs).
 Through a series of interviews, you’ll see that there is an unspoken acceptance of mistreatment of Black women in the workplace.
-The series will conclude with a collection of strategies for others to apply as they attempt to succeed in foreign spaces.